Code-Institute-Submissions/us-equity-markets-2017/README.md

 1. **About** - Provides users with a description of the dashboards purpose and what data is included.
 2. **User Guidance** - Provides users with guidance on how to use the dashboard.
 3. **Select Industry** - A drop-down selector, allowing users to select all or a specific industry.
-When a selection is made, each chart is automatically upated with the relevant data.
-Also allows users to reset all charts by selecting 'select all'.
+When a selection is made, each chart is automatically upated with the relevant industry data.
+Allows users to reset all charts by selecting 'Select all'.
-4. **Number of Equities by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+4. **Number of Equities by Sector** - A bar chart displaying 'Number of Equities by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
-5. **Market Capitalisation by Sector** - A pie chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+5. **Market Capitalisation by Sector** - A pie chart displaying 'Market Capitalisation by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
-6. **Market Capitalisation by Domiciled Country** - A pie chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector. .
+6. **Market Capitalisation by Domiciled Country** - A pie chart displaying 'Market Capitalisation by Domiciled Country', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
-7. **Average Daily Volume by Sector** - A pie chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
+7. **Average Daily Volume by Sector** - A pie chart displaying 'Average Daily Volume by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
+Provides subset visualisation of all parts and is useful for understanding the whole picture.
-8. **Average Daily Volume by Domiciled Country** - A pie chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector. .
-The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
+8. **Average Daily Volume by Domiciled Country** - A pie chart displaying 'Average Daily Volume by Domiciled Country', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
+Provides subset visualisation of all parts and is useful for understanding the whole picture.
-9. **Average Daily Volume per Equity by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector. .
+9. **Average Daily Volume per Equity by Sector** - A bar chart displaying 'Average Daily Volume per Equity by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
-10. **Average Daily Volume per Equity Vs. Price per Equity** - A scatter plot chart displaying the number of equities by sector, which is updated by industry when a user makes a selections using the 'Select Industry' drop-down selector. .
+10. **Average Daily Volume per Equity Vs. Price per Equity** - A scatter plot chart displaying 'Average Daily Volume per Equity Vs. Price per Equity', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
+When a selection is made, each chart is automatically upated with the relevant industry data.
 Provides an X and Y axis, visualisation of relevant data, and is useful for understanding correlation/distribution.

 ### Features to Implement
-1. **Interactive Tutorial** - Add a feature to include an interactive user guidance tutorial, and include definitions.
+1. **Interactive Tutorial** - Add a feature to include an interactive tutorial.
 2. **Comma Seperator** - Update hoover metrics to include a comma seperator.
-3. **X and Y axis** - Update styling to bold, larger text and implement improved ways to display.
+3. **X and Y axis** - Update to implement improved ways to style both axis's.
 4. **Icons** - Add icons where more streamlined design can be achieved.

 ## Technologies Used